I talked to many Bullet Journalists, and they all said the same – at some point, you just get burned out and don’t really have any motivation to bujo.

-Apart from creating a clear understanding of what you need from your pages, you’ll most likely also get inspired by now much progress you made so far.
+Apart from creating a clear understanding of what you need from your pages, you’ll most likely also get inspired by how much progress you have made so far.

 Add Some Fun and Creativity

 The best way to do that for me is to do something with my hands, so I just sat down and started doodling in my bujo.
-This turned into a fun little spread and in no time I was already super inspired and got back some of my bujo mojo!
+This turned into a fun little about me spread, and in no time I was already super inspired and got back some of my bujo mojo!

 My husband always says “don’t compare yourself to others.
 If you look at those who are better than you, you’ll just become bitter, and if you look at those who are not as good as you, you’ll become vain”.